mumbleskates/bilrost/README.md

         * text strings with invalid utf-8 must err
         * sets with duplicated items must err
         * maps with duplicated keys must err
+        * oneofs with conflicting fields must err
     * additional decoding constraints for distinguished
         * fields must implement `Eq`
         * fields must never be present in the decoded data when they have the default value
         * unknown fields must err
         * maps' keys and sets' items must be ordered
+    * major changes in relation to protobuf and the history there
+        * bijective varints
+            * what leb128 varints gave protobuf
+                * simplicity
+                * zero-extension
+            * what bijective varints give us
+                * ez distinguished encoding
+                * very very close to the same read/write cost
+                * smaller size
+        * no non-zigzag signed varints
+        * no integer domain coercion
+            * the data you get back should mean what it said or fail
+        * field ordering
+            * what unordered fields gave protobuf
+                * easy catting of partial messages
+                * overlays
+                    * can be horrible, e.g. message fields upgraded to repeated
+            * what ordered fields give us
+                * no value stomping
+                * easy detection of repeated violation without presence data
+                * even makes required fields possible to detect, though that's not implemented
+        * no groups
+        * allowing packed length-delineated types
+            * risk of upgrading them is considered the user's responsibility
+        * first class maps
+            * maps in protobuf were a pain and seem like a bodge

 * All varints (including tag fields and lengths) use [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration),